-1. Vacation leave may be accumulated from year to year not to exceed two hundred forty (240) hours.
-Amounts in excess of two hundred forty (240) hours as of the end of the payroll period encompassing December 31 shall be forfeited unless:

-a. an employee, on or before October 15, requests permission to take annual leave, and the employee's request is denied, the employee is entitled to payment for any annual leave in excess of two hundred and forty (240) hours which the employee requested to take and which the employee would otherwise forfeit as a result of the denial of the employee's request.
+- B. Vacation Accrual for Part-Time Employees: Upon completion of six (6) months continuous service and thereafter, each part-time employee in the Sheriff's Office shall be allowed vacation leave credit prorated on the basis of the rates set forth above for full-time employees.
+(Revised 07-01-13) - C. Vacation leave may be accumulated from year to year not to exceed two hundred forty (240) hours.
+Amounts in excess of two hundred forty (240) hours as of the end of the pay period encompassing December 31 shall be forfeited.
+Provided, if an employee, on or before October 15, requests permission to take annual leave, and the employee's request is denied, the employee is entitled to payment for any annual leave in excess of two hundred and forty (240) hours which the employee requested to take and which the employee would otherwise forfeit as a result of the denial of the employee's request.
 The Sheriff's obligation is only to afford the employee the ability to use their annual leave, which may not necessarily be the dates requested by the employee.
-For example, an employee on October 1 requests to use forty (40) hours annual leave for the five (5) workdays preceding Christmas.
+For example, an employee on October 1 requests the use of forty (40) hours annual leave for the five (5) workdays preceding Christmas.
 The Sheriff may deny said time off, and still allow the employee to use their annual leave at a different time prior to the end of the year to avoid forfeiture of annual leave.

-b. an employee, submits a written request to payroll on or before the end of the payroll period encompassing December 31, to donate his or her vacation leave in excess of 240 hours to be maintained in a leave bank for use by the Association as defined in Article 5H.
-(Effective 12-31-14)

-2. An employee shall be paid at his regular hourly rate for each hour of vacation leave time taken.
-Vacation leave shall be charged on the basis of one (1) hour for each full hour or major portion of an hour of vacation leave taken.

-3. Vacation leave taken during a biweekly period shall be charged before vacation leave earned during that pay period is credited.

-4. Choice of vacation leave dates shall be granted whenever practical but the operating requirements of the County, as determined by the Sheriff, shall prevail.
-Where more employees than can be spared request a particular period, preference will be in order of seniority in grade, provided the remaining employees are qualified to do the work.

-5. Vacation leave shall not be granted in excess of the vacation credit earned one pay period prior to the start of an employee's anticipated vacation leave usage.

-6. Upon separation from service for any cause, an employee shall be paid a lump sum payment for any unused or accumulated vacation leave earned through the last day worked.
+- D. An employee shall be paid at his/her regular hourly rate for each hour of vacation leave time taken.
+Vacation leave shall be charged on the basis of one (1) hour for each full hour or major portion of an hour of vacation leave taken. - E. Vacation leave taken during a biweekly period shall be charged before vacation leave earned during that pay period is credited. - F. Choice of vacation leave dates shall be granted whenever practical but the operating requirements of the County, as determined by the Sheriff, shall prevail.
+When two or more employees assigned to the same shift or two or more employees assigned to a substation/remote assignment request annual leave for the same period of time, approval shall be granted as follows: 1) in the order in which requests are received; or, 2) in the event two or more requests are received at the same time, leave requests shall be approved in order of seniority in grade, provided the remaining employees are qualified to do the work. - G. Vacation leave shall not be granted in excess of the vacation credit earned. - H. Upon separation from service for any cause, an employee shall be paid a lump sum payment for any unused or accumulated vacation leave earned through the last day worked.
 If this date is earlier than the last day of the pay period, the vacation credit shall be prorated for that pay period.
 Under no circumstances shall cash payment be made for accrued vacation while an employee is in regular employment status.
+(Revised 1-01-04)

-ARTICLE 13 - SICK LEAVE
+ARTICLE 11 - SICK LEAVE